-- mechanically or electrically i.e. using caliper, micrometer screw??) or thickness induction gauge

-- weighing the defined area

-- in-situ during the vapour deposition process using the quartz microbalance

-- spectrophotometrically

-- measurement of the α particles or X-ray energy

-- profilometers

-- working in a contact or non-contact modes
+- mechanically i.e. caliper, micrometer (screw??) - weighing the defined area - in-situ during the vapour deposition process using the quartz microbalance - spectrophotometrically - measurement of the α particles or X-ray energy loss - profilometers working in a contact or non-contact modes if made by evaporation: during preparation with quartz microbalance ready target: measurements of the radioactivity thickness homogeneity by radioactivity scan across the target area